-One day a week for 23 years, MusicWorks has shared drumming, rhythm and music with kids at British Columbia’s Children’s Hospital in Vancouver, BC Canada.
+One day a week since the mid 1990s, Lyle Povah has been sharing drumming, rhythm and music with kids at British Columbia’s Children’s Hospital in Vancouver, BC Canada.
 The intention is to have fun, to normalize the hospital experience, to share the joy of music and rhythm, to distract from painful medical procedures, and to foster health through movement, breath, participation, connection and laughter.

 A Day in the Life… Stories of Connection through Music – by Lyle Povah